BettyMorlock/BettyMorlock/README.md

-### Hi there, I'm Kasey - aka VexisMorlock 👋
+### Hi there, I'm Kasey - aka BettyMorlock 👋

-## I'm an Embedded Systems Dev, Student, Teacher, and Support Enthusiast!!
+## I'm an Embedded Systems Dev and Systems Engineer!!

 * 🌱 I’m currently learning:
+  * Jamf
-  * Ruby
+  * FreeBSD
   * x86/x64/Arm assembily
   * Application security
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects, and Upload more of my stuff
 - ⚡ Fun fact: I like turtles

 <br />